vee1e/sem_iv_fpga_lab/mini_proj/Report.md

 **Objectives:**

-- Implement DES encryption using Verilog on an FPGA.
+- Implement DES encryption/decryption using Verilog on an FPGA.
 - Optimize the design for speed and resource efficiency.
 - Ensure correctness by comparing results with known DES outputs.

 **Scope:**

-- Only encryption is considered; decryption is not implemented.
+- Both decryption and encryption are implemented.
 - The design includes key scheduling and Feistel function implementation.
 - The project is tested on software only; hardware testing on an actual FPGA board is not included.